 One of the most powerful capabilities added to EDA tools is rendering the PCB design in 3D.
-By doing so, we have a good idea of what the final product is going to look like long before it is fabricated and assembled.
-Besides, it allows the designer to integrate the board into the housings or systems intended to support electrically.
+By doing so, we have a good idea of what the final product will look like long before it is fabricated and assembled.
+Additionally, it allows the designer to integrate the board into the housings or systems intended to support electrically.

 There are various ways of obtaining the 3D representations of the components.
 The most common components can be found on sharing sites such as SOLIDWORKS's 3D ContentCentral

 .
-Even large part distribution companies like DigiKey and Mouser offer them as well for selected components.
+Even large part distribution companies like DigiKey and Mouser also offer them for selected components.

 However, not everything can be found on the net: